Yaxin9Luo/captchav2/README.md

 ## Requirements

-- Python 3.9 or higher
+- Python 3.11 or higher (required for browser-use integration)
 - See `requirements.txt` or `pyproject.toml` for dependencies

 ## Installation